WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 ## Overview

-The model module defines a modular and extensible framework for building image-to-image translation models.
+The `models` subpackage defines a modular and extensible framework for building image-to-image translation models.
 For now most of its functionality is built around enabling a "declarative" style creation of U-Net-like architectures, with a hierarchy of abstractions, including blocks, stages, encoders, decoders.

+The subpackage also includes some ready to use image-to-image tranlation models, including fully convolutional or maxpooling/bilinear `UNet` and the `COnvNeXt` module based `ConvNeXtUNet` with tunable number of compute blocks.

 ## Key Components/building blocks of the Framework